 The Best Small Businesses Opportunities for 2019

-Welcome to my list of the best small businesses opportunities for 2019, chosen from across a variety of industries.
+Welcome to our list of the best small businesses opportunities for 2019, chosen from across a variety of industries.
 To make my list, these businesses must:

 - Have the potential to be profitable now and for many years in the future